 The Milwaukee makes up for the poorly designed floor tool with its ability to inhale waterlogged sawdust.
 We took the 9 cups of sawdust previously used in the dry work assessment and poured 6 cups of water into it to create a lumpy mix.
-The vac ripped through this challenging material in just over a half a minute.
-Not too bad considering that other models took three times as long.
+The vac ripped through this challenging material in just over half a minute.
+Not too bad, considering that other models took three times as long.
 One of the benefits of the vacuum tube running directly into the canister where other models have an elbow.

 As a final assessment in this metric, we used a water lift gauge to measure the suction power of the vacuums.
 This instrument is based on how many inches of water a vacuum can lift in a continuous vertical column.
 The M18 registered 25 inches of water lift, which is near the top of the class.

 The M18 has a run time of 23 minutes and 15 seconds.
-Its amp-hour rating is 5, so that comes out to 4 minutes and 39 seconds.
+Its amp-hour rating is 5, which comes out to 4 minutes and 39 seconds.
 That, unfortunately, is about a minute below the class average.
 However, the short runtime is mitigated by the power it brings to bear, so tasks will take less time to complete.

 — Nick Miley and Austin Palmer